 There’s an area of psychology called behavioral economics, which tells us that people don’t always purchase something based on logical reasoning.
-If fact, many purchasing decisions are based on emotional reasons.
+In fact, many purchasing decisions are based on emotional reasons.

-In today’s article we’re going to explore 7 tips, from the science of persuasion and the art of influence, you can use right now to help you get sponsored:
+In today’s article, we’re going to explore 7 tips on how to get sponsored from the science of persuasion and the art of influence:

 - Give so you can receive